himotoyoshi/carray/guides/devel/03_memory_management.md

 a dim-only type is: add `pool_bytes`/`pool_init`, gate `setup` with `if (!ca->_pool)`, route `*_new` through `ca_array_alloc`, branch `free` on `_pool`, route `initialize_copy` through `ca_array_pool_alloc`, and register the three hooks in `Init`.
-CABlock-style prefix+tail types follow CAUnboundRepeat as the worked example.
+CABlock-style prefix+tail types follow CABlock as the worked example.

 ### What the pool does *not* cover